GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 `getInstalledRelatedApps()`, you can disable some functionality of one app if it should be provided by the other app instead.

 If `getInstalledRelatedApps()` looks familiar, it is.
-The Chrome team originally announced this feature in April 2017, when it first went to an origin trial.
-After the origin trial ended, they took stock of the feedback and spent some time iterating the design.
+The Chrome team originally announced this feature in April 2017, when it first went through its first origin trial.
+After the origin trial ended, they took stock of the feedback and iterated on the design.

 <div class="w-clearfix"></div>